 - a.
 Transfers to, or from, investment property should be made when, and only when, there is a change in use, evidenced by: - i.
 Commencement of own-occupation, for a transfer from investment property to own-occupied property; - ii.
 Commencement of development with a view to sale, for a transfer from investment property to inventories; - iii.
 End of own-occupation, for a transfer from other classified property to investment property; - iv.
-Commencement of an operating lease (on a commercial basis) to another party, for a transfer from inventories to investment property; or - v.
-End of construction or development, for a transfer from property in the course of construction or development to investment property. - b.
+Commencement of an operating lease (on a commercial basis) to another party, for a transfer from inventories to investment property; or

+- b.
 For a transfer from investment property carried at fair value to own-occupied property or inventories, the property's cost for subsequent accounting under the relevant GRAP Standards on PPE or inventories should be its fair value at the date of change in use. - c.
 If an own-occupied property becomes an investment property that will be carried at fair value, an entity should apply the relevant GRAP standard on PPE up to the date of change in use.
 The city should treat any difference at that date between the carrying amount of the property and its fair value in the same way as a revaluation under the relevant GRAP Standard on PPE by crediting a reserve. - d.
-For a transfer from inventory to investment property that will be carried at fair value, any difference between the fair value of the property at that date and its previous carrying amount should be recognised in net surplus/deficit for the period. - e.
-When the city completes the construction or development of a self-constructed investment property that will be carried at fair value, any difference between the fair value of the property at that date and its previous carrying amount should be recognised in net surplus/deficit for the period.
+For a transfer from inventory to investment property that will be carried at fair value, any difference between the fair value of the property at that date and its previous carrying amount should be recognised in net surplus/deficit for the period.